Every Singaporean Son – Epilogue

 Every Singaporean Son – Epilogue is a Singaporean documentary released in 2011.
 This is the aftermath from the first season of Every Singaporean Son.
 6 episodes will be released, down 12 episodes from the previous season.
 The first episode airs on 17 August 2011 on YouTube, each clip lasted for 6 to 8 minutes.

-The series branched out to its second season of Every Singaporean Son, premiering every Thursday of the week, starting from 16 August 2012, it will be named: Every Singaporean Son II - The Making of an Officer.
-The series will concentrate on batch of cadets training to be officers in OCS Officer Cadet School, it will last for 20 to 25 episodes.
+The series branched out to its second season of Every Singaporean Son, premiering every Thursday of the week, starting from 16 August 2012, and named Every Singaporean Son II – The Making of an Officer, concentrating on a batch of cadets training to be officers in OCS Officer Cadet School, and lasting for 20 to 25 episodes.

 Plot

 It has been past a year since our 15 recruits endured the compulsory 9 weeks of Basic Military Training.
 In this season, only 6 will showcase how are they coping after their BMT and the unit life that they each is facing.
 The documentary is split into 6 episodes allowing all pre-enlistees and parents understand the life after BMT.